 - Now…Be on the lookout for them the following week!
 Approach them again and address them by name, and ask them about something you’d learned about them the week before.
 “How’s your college class going?” or “Did you get through your tough week at work?”
 Etc.

 Here are several ideas for taking things a step further and helping the person get to know other people in the church besides you.

 - Now that you are learning a little about the person, introduce them to someone else in the church.
 Bring them over before or after the service.
 “Hey!
 I thought you might like to meet Dawn and Bill.”
 Perhaps introduce them to someone they share something in common with.
 If they are a empty nest couple, bring over another empty nest couple and introduce them.
 If the person’s occupation is a nurse, introduce them to another nurse who attends the church.
 Etc.

 - Give them a personal invite to a church activity.
 Offer to save a seat for them, or meet them at the door when they arrive for the activity, or even pick them up.
 (It can be intimidating to show up for an activity when you don’t know anyone!)

 - Invite them to your house for dinner or invite them to meet you for coffee at a local coffee house.
-You could do this one-on-one with them, but inviting another person/couple/family along can be a great idea as well.
+You could do this one-on-one with them, but inviting another person/couple/family along can be a good idea as well.
 Of course, let them know you are inviting someone else so they are not surprised.
-This can be a great way for them to not only get to know you better, but get to know another person/family from the church also!
-In the more casual atmosphere of your home or meeting for coffee, it is easier to get to know someone.
+This can be an ideal way for them to get to know you and another person/family from the church too.
+In the casual atmosphere of your home or meeting for coffee, it is easier to get to know someone.
 And the next Sunday at church, they will hopefully feel more at ease because they will recognize some people in the service instead of feeling so isolated.